JuliaPy/pyjulia/README.md

 **Note** You need to explicitly add julia to your PATH, an alias will not work.

+`pyjulia` is tested against Python versions 2.7, 3.3 and 3.4.
+Older versions of Python are not supported.

 Installation
 ------------
 You will need to install PyCall in your existing Julia installation